The Archives of Ravenwood

 Published on November 4, 2025

 Ravenwood.
-The second oldest inhabited city in the world, surpassed in age only by the northern capital of Algarest.
-Most of its structures belong to the University; the rest exist for leisure and revelry.
+The second oldest inhabited city in the world, surpassed in age only by the northern capital city of Algarest.
+Most of Ravenwood’s structures belong to the University; the rest exist for leisure and revelry.
 The original halls wear skins of rough-hewn stone, cloaking frames of ancient timber and dense iron.
 The newer buildings—raised to modern standards—stand as anomalies, ornate and out of place among their stoic elders.
 To walk the streets of Ravenwood is to step backward through time, into a past long lost to modern minds—a past many have only dared to imagine.

 Even in the long winters, the streets hum with life.
 The city seldom sleeps; its age lingers only in its stones.
 Youthful energy, drawn from the throngs of students, pulses through the cold mountain air.